hoffoo/vim-grails-console/README.md

 Console
 -------
 Provided you have the grails-console plugin you can run scripts directly to the grails app from vim.
-To do this either copy, or link the RunConsole.groovy file to the scripts directory within your grails project.

 ```vim
 :GrailsRunConsole <filename>.groovy " send the file to groovy console